davisanc/AzureSecurityLabs/README.md

 ### 7.1 - Creating the Application Gateway

+We give you the option to create the AppGW using a pre-configured template or CLI commands

 #### Using ARM Templates

 We have included a json file to deploy the application gateway as an ARM template.
 The template, **app_gw-security-labs.json** is listed above in this repository.
 Click on **Raw** , copy the content of the file and paste it to a new file in Visual Studio Code.
 Save it as a json file with the same name